Generic Name: carglumic acid (kar-GLOO-mik AS-id)

 Carbaglu is used for:

-Treating high blood ammonia levels that are caused by the lack of a certain liver enzyme (n-acetylglutamate synthase [NAGS]).
+Treating high blood ammonia levels that are caused by the lack of a certain liver enzyme (N-acetylglutamate [NAG] synthase).
 It may be used along with other medicines or methods for lowering blood ammonia levels.

-Carbaglu is similar to n-acetylglutamate (NAG), a substance which activates the process that removes ammonia from the blood.
+Carbaglu is similar to NAG, a substance that activates the process that removes ammonia from the blood.
 Carbaglu works by acting as a replacement for NAG in patients who cannot produce it on their own.

 Do NOT use Carbaglu if: